COMP3030J-SE-P2-G1/proj/doc/dev.md

   ```bash
   just initialize
   ```

+  > If you have encountered problem of `ValueError: Unknown extraction method 'jinja2'`
+  > Please refer to section [Translation > Related just command](#related-just-command)

   Take a look at [../.justfile-env.example](../.justfile-env.example), you can use custom executable files to run the same command(set the command in `.justfile-env`).